 This sales process operates best with the use of a customer relationship management (CRM) platform.
 The right CRM empowers sales people to properly manage the sales process with a plethora of contact intelligence and a means to track the entire sales progress—beginning with the marketing initiatives.
 Manufacturer sales reps and company sales teams live for quality leads, so it’s important that industrial B2B marketing efforts feed the CRM.

 CRMs have been around for years.
 They were pretty much stand-alone databases that helped sales keep track of leads, but they were pre-internet, and were not connected to marketing.
 Now, CRMs can directly integrate with marketing initiatives, especially inbound marketing methodologies.

 By the time the buyer visits the seller’s website, reads helpful information on the seller’s blog, and downloads a piece of valuable data that helps the buyer make a decision about the seller, the salesperson has marketing data intelligence that will integrate with the CRM to give the salesperson important information—not only on this specific buyer, but also on the company the buyer works for.
-The salesperson can move the marketing lead through the sales funnel and life cycle changes from lead to marketing qualified lead, to sales qualified lead, to opportunity, and finally, to new customer.
+This intel can be effectively used to nurture the relationship you build with prospects (and customers) by creating meaningful, useful touch points with them.
+These touch points will help the salesperson move the marketing lead through the sales funnel and life cycle changes from lead to marketing qualified lead, to sales qualified lead, to opportunity, and finally, to new customer.